eeeschwartz/next/content-workshop-1.md

 ## Timelines

 * December: smooth transition to a beautiful new lexingtonky.gov
-* September: invite users to next.lexingtonky.gov, our work-in-progress
+* September: invite users to next.lexingtonky.gov, our work-in-progress site

 ## Summer workshops prepare us for next.lexingtonky.gov

 - Map user needs
-  * User needs workshops
+  * Make sure we understand who uses the site and what they want to accomplish
-  * Validate user needs
+  * Catalog the user needs that our site should fulfill
 - Prepare for build
   * _Writing for the web_ workshops
   * Work with you to determine who will write content that delivers your user needs
   * Create a content plan

-## How to record user needs
+## How to define user needs

 A user need deep understanding of the user is vital to a successful lexingtonky.gov.